evanchooly/openwhisk-katacoda-scenarios/1-gettingstarted/03-verify-setup.md

 **3. Verify the function**

-Having created the function **greeter**, lets now verify the function by invoking it:
+Having created the function **greeter**, let's now verify the function by invoking it:

 ``wsk -i action invoke greeter --result``{{execute}}

-Executing the above command should return us a JSON payload like:
+Executing the above command should return us a JSON payload:

 ```json
 {"payload": "Welcome to Apache OpenWhisk on OpenShift"}